Peter Huttenlocher: Personal life

-Huttenlocher was born in Oberlahnstein bei Koblenz on 23 February 1931.
+Huttenlocher was born in Oberlahnstein bei Koblenz on February 23, 1931.
 His parents became divorced when he was young, and his mother, Else, an opera singer, refused to join the Nazi Party and fled to the United States in 1937.
 Peter and his brothers were raised by their father, Richard, who was a chemist.
 The experience of growing up under Nazism contributed to his lifelong interest in ethics and morality.

 He travelled in 1949 to the United States with his older brother Dieter to meet his mother, and decided to stay.
 He met his future wife Janellen Huttenlocher (née Burns) (February 17, 1932 - November 20, 2016) at the University of Buffalo in New York, from where he graduated summa cum laude in philosophy in 1953.
 He married Janellen a year later, and moved with her to Harvard University, where she obtained a Phd in Psychology and he his MD, magna cum laude, from Harvard Medical School in 1957.
-After an internship at Harvard’s Peter Bent Brigham Hospital, he completed his residency at Boston Children's Hospital and Massachusetts General Hospital (MGH), followed by research fellowships at the National Institutes of Health and MGH.
+After an internship at Harvard's Peter Bent Brigham Hospital, he completed his residency at Boston Children's Hospital and Massachusetts General Hospital (MGH), followed by research fellowships at the National Institutes of Health and MGH.
 He was an assistant professor in pediatric neurology at Harvard from 1964 to 1966, followed by eight years at Yale School of Medicine.
 In 1974, he moved with Janellen to the University of Chicago as a professor of pediatrics, adding neurology in 1976.
 He stayed for almost 30 years, the remainder of his career, shifting to emeritus status in 2003.

 Huttenlocher enjoyed classical music, and played the flute, as well as gardening and baking.

-He died of pneumonia and complications of Parkinson's disease on 15 August 2013 in Chicago.
+He died of pneumonia and complications of Parkinson's disease on August 15, 2013, in Chicago.
 He is survived by his three children, and four grandchildren.

 Publications

 He published more than 80 papers on a wide variety of topics related to the development of the brain in children.
 As well as a number of book chapters, he published in 2002 Neural Plasticity: The Effects of Environment on the Development of the Cerebral Cortex.

+His 1976 description of a severe congenital recessive disorder involving seizures and liver dysfunction contributed to the discovery of Alpers–Huttenlocher syndrome, today recognized as a type of mitochondrial DNA depletion disorder.